maurijlozano/CUBACR/readme.md

 Files: `delta-heatmap.svg, delta-heatmap2.svg, delta-heatmap3.svg`.
 To integrate the results for all species analyzed, the `make_heatmap_fig.sh` can be run.
 The output of this script are three Heatmap(n).svg files.

+# CUBACR-CT
+CUBACR-CT requires the results of ./cCvsE.sh (Amino acid based codon alignment) and the following programs: modeltest-ng; codonPhyml and PAML4.
+The following scripts scan the child directories doing for every protein in the HEP and LEP folders the following processes:
+**SimulCR_VR.sh**
+1. Search for the Amino acid alignment and predict the most likely protein evolutionary model.
+2. Run codonPhyml with the selected evolutionary model.
+3. Runs codeml to optimize the parámeteres under the codon evolutionary model M0, using the previously generated tree and the amino acid guided codon alignment.
+4. Runs PAML evolver to generate simulated sequences under the M0 model with the determined paramters.
+5. With the simulated datasets, makes the aminoacid guided codon alignment, extracts CR and VR regions and the calculate corresponding modal frequencies.
+**Control_Sim_dist_tree.sh**
+6. Searchs for the results of SimulCR_VR.sh script and generate two control trees including the simulated HEP/LEP-cr/vr sets.